 Headings and Heading Order: Are there section headings that separate content into segments, and do they descend in a logical way, e.g., Heading 1, Heading 2?

 Visibility: Does the text on the page stand out against the background?

-Readability: Is content on the page easy to read?
+Readability: Is text concise on the page and easy to read?

 Links: Do the links describe the destination clearly and are they easy to find?